-- 1. Warm up & cool down for each run See page 6 - 2.Incorporate recovery techniques See above - 3.
+- 1. Warm up & cool down for each workout See page 6 - 2.Incorporate recovery techniques See above - 3.
 Incorporate strength training see page 5 - 4.
 Follow your training plan while listening to your body see below - 5.
-Run on different surfaces see below - 6.
+Train on different surfaces see below - 6.
 Add flexibility exercises into your weekly routine.

 Yoga is a great option for runners/walkers to improve both strength and flexibility.

 The training plan is to be used as a guide.
 It is not set in stone.
-If your body needs another day of rest following a hard run or if life stress is high, it is ok to take an extra day to recover.
-You can also switch a scheduled run into a cross training day.
+If your body needs another day of rest following a hard training day or if life stress is high, it is ok to take an extra day to recover.
+You can also switch a scheduled run/walk into a cross training day.

-Training on asphalt or concrete for each training run puts a lot of stress on the body.
-Switch up your running surface so some runs are on concrete/asphalt and others are on grass or crushed limestone such as the Towpath Tail.
+Training on asphalt or concrete for every training session puts a lot of stress on the body.
+Switch up your running surface so some run/walks are on concrete/asphalt and others are on grass or crushed limestone such as the Towpath Tail.